-The security functions provided by the TOE satisfy all the security functional requirements, as required and defined in the Protection Profile for Hardcopy Devices, U.S. Government Approved Protection Profile - U.S. Government Protection Profile for Hardcopy Devices Version 1.0 (IEEE Std 2600.2 TM -2009 [14]) (hereinafter referred to as the "PP").
+The security functions provided by the TOE satisfy all the security functional requirements, as required in the Protection Profile for Hardcopy Devices, U.S. Government Approved Protection Profile - U.S. Government Protection Profile for Hardcopy Devices Version 1.0 (IEEE Std. $2600.2^{\text{TM}}-2009$) [14] (hereinafter referred to as "the PP") and ensure the security policy in the organization that uses the TOE.